 Here's a complete ranking of all the Rocky (and Creed) films.
-With Creed II hitting movie theaters, the Rocky franchise now spans 8 films from 1976 to 2018 - which one goes the distance as the best of them all?
+With Creed II bringing the story full circle, the Rocky franchise now spans 8 films from 1976 to 2018 - which one goes the distance as the best of them all?

 Amazingly, since 1976, there has never been a decade without a Rocky film.
 The brainchild of Sylvester Stallone, who has starred as Rocky Balboa in every single movie, Rocky is one of the most enduring sagas in movie history.
 Stallone has also written or co-written every Rocky movie except 2015's Creed and directed Rocky II, III, IV, and Rocky Balboa.
 All throughout, the franchise has helped launch the careers of multiple stars and has created indelible movie moments and pop culture touchstones.
 After their heyday in the 1970s and '80s, the franchise experienced lows until it mounted a miraculous comeback.
 Now, thanks to Creed, director Ryan Coogler and Michael B. Jordan's franchise resurrection, Rocky became a critical and box-office champion again, mirroring the in-ring exploits of its iconic fighter.

 From the seedy streets of South Philadelphia to the heavyweight championship of the world and back again, here's our ranking of the entire Rocky and Creed saga.